aflanders7/Finance_Tracker/README.md

 * Chart.JS

 # About the project
 This is a personal finance tracker that allows a user to track their incomes and expenses.
-Provides graphs for financial data analysis.
+Provides graphs for financial data analysis using SQL queries.

 # Getting Started
 **1. Clone the repo**